Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 partitionable binary file format, and parallelizing spatial filtering of the data all while using only open source tools within the PyData ecosystem on a commercial cloud platform.
-This white paper documents the potential solutions that we considered to address our client’s needs.
+This white paper documents the potential solutions that we considered to address our client's needs.

 ![](/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-1.png)